 "People get too caught up in the actual product," says Stebbins.
 "For example, we're not talking about selling employment services.
 We are talking about [whether] the employment service appeals to people as a business opportunity."

 What makes an appealing business opportunity?
-The franchise should be based on a concept with pizzazz, says Stebbins, such as a new kind of fast food or a patented technology for repairing automobile finishes.
+The franchise business should be based on a concept with pizzazz, says Stebbins, such as a new kind of fast food or a patented technology for repairing automobile finishes.
 That's because to really be successful, a franchise has to capture the imaginations of would-be business owners.
 It's much easier to market a franchise with built-in appeal than one that sounds like some humdrum business.

 Needless to say, your franchise must produce a superior product or service.
 Nobody wants to purchase and run a franchise whose success is based on being the lowest-cost producer.
 That doesn't necessarily mean that all successful franchises cater to the silk-stocking trade, but it does mean that you need some clearly distinguishing, positive characteristics in the marketplace.